-Kids have motives when it comes to lining up.
-Either they are pushing to be first in line, dawdling to be last or they are wiggling their way to be near their friends.
-In many schools, teachers lead their lines to places where the children remain in “line order” (assemblies, a lunch line, dismissal, etc).
-Teachers also arrive to pick the class up at gym, music, recess, or art and are expected to walk them back to the classroom in a “hallway appropriate line.”
-These times can be challenging because the students are typically excited and are often clustered into groups in line with their best buddies.
+Students have motives when it comes to lining up.
+Either they’re pushing to be first in line, dawdling to be last, or wiggling their way to be near friends.
+In many schools, teachers lead their lines to places where the children remain in “line order”.
+Some examples are assemblies, a lunch line and dismissal.
+Teachers also arrive to pick the class up at gym, music, recess or art.
+They are expected to walk them back to the classroom in a “hallway appropriate line”.
+These times can be challenging!
+Students are typically excited and are often clustered into groups in line with their best buddies.
 Below are tried-and-true tricks for students lining up and walking in the hallway.
 Implementing them will result in lots of compliments and respect from your colleagues and administrators.
 Check them out below!

 The first step in managing a line is to assign a consistent place in the line for each student.
-Lining up students in a structured way will prevent them from running and pushing their way to the door when you say it is time to line up.
+Lining up students in a structured way will prevent them from running and pushing their way to the door when it’s time to line up.
 Some teachers have their kids line up alphabetically or in number order.
 This is a great start because it does eliminate the pushing and shoving.
-The benefit of lining up this way is that you can easily take attendance in the event of a fire drill.
+The benefit of lining up this way is that you can easily take attendance during a fire drill.

 I did this for a few years and it certainly was an improvement.
 However, my recommendation now is to assign spots in line strategically so that students are located next to peers who are “a good match” for them and are placed in positions which help them make positive choices.
 Any time they need to line up as a class they do so in “line order.”
 We practice this as one of our routines/procedures at the start of each year and within a few days they do it automatically without fanfare.